dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

   however helpful or well-intended, that these activities will continue to provide value, a true cynic will recognize this as unwise.
-As soon as the collective delusion ends, so does the actual value of renewables.
-Suddenly, all of those products -- that people make to meet a need that was only ever a need to meet some parameter of an international treaty on climate change -- dramatically readjust in perceived value.
+As soon as the collective delusion ends, so does the actual value of *some* renewables.
+Suddenly, *all of those products* -- that people make to meet a need that was only ever a need to meet some parameter of an international treaty on climate change -- *dramatically readjust in perceived value*.

   - This makes me a bit nervous because it's essentially a bubble in renewables that continues insofar as the delusion induced by international policy continues.
 Delusion is a bad word because